-- Discount rate: An increase in the pre-tax discount rate of 2% would result in an impairment of RM1,012,000 for Summit Early Childhood Edu-Care Sdn Bhd. - Growth rate: The forecast long-term growth rate are based on published industry research and does not exceed the long-term average growth rate for the industry.
+Discount rate: An increase in the pre-tax discount rate of 2% would result in an impairment of RM1,012,000 for the long-term average growth rate for the industry.
 A reduction to 1% in the long-term growth rate would result in an impairment of RM976,000 for Summit Early Childhood Edu-Care Sdn Bhd.